FarronF/limerick-council-meetings/meetings/2022/07/13-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 15th June 2022.md

 Meeting would be adjourned for fifteen minutes, in accordance with Standing Orders, due to

-the recent passing of Ms Peggy Collins, RIP.---
+the recent passing of Ms Peggy Collins, RIP.
+---
 2

 With the Cathaoirleach’s permission, the Members also extended their condolences and